marichylaje/lastapp-challenge/README.md

 ## TODO

+- Request designers to change the secondary color to improve Accesibility metrics
 - Create Pipelines on push to run prettier and eslint to improve codebase
 - Create integrational tests
 - Improve performance, and image sizes from server